Cognition-inspired homeostasis can balance conflicting needs in robots: Results

 \subsection{Conflicting decisions}

-While the work above shows how the \cah{} architecture could be used to control a robot in a simple environment (two distinct light sources), with a simple task (survive as long as possible, while performing a basic task), this section addresses research question \resQu{3}: can the \cah{}-controlled robot survive when faced with conflicting decisions about what to do?
+While the work above shows how the \cah{} system provides basic homeostatic behaviour to a robot, this section addresses research question \resQu{3}: can the \cah{}-controlled robot survive when faced with conflicting decisions about what to do?

-In order to achieve this, the experimental setup is altered such that the charging station and the higher temperature area are provided by the same light source (see fig.~\ref{fig:robot:results:conflict:arena}).
+Our experimental setup is altered to bring together the charging station and the higher temperature area (see fig.~\ref{fig:robot:results:conflict:arena}).
 The behaviour of the \cdm{} is inverted with respect to temperature, so that the robot now tries to avoid getting warm.
-Therefore, in order to charge its battery, the robot will have to endure warmer temperatures.
+In order to charge its battery, therefore, the robot will have to endure warmer temperatures.
 Once the battery runs out, the robot will fail, and once the temperature reaches a set maximum, the robot will fail.
 This experiment once again makes use of the same architecture between test and control cases, except for the \cdm{} component that will be replaced by the threshold component for the control case.
+As before, we use a simulated setup initially, and then verify the results using real robot tests.

 \nhypothesis A robot running the \cah{} architecture will survive no longer with the \cdm{} component than with the threshold component in the presence of conflicting needs.

 The experimental setup is as shown in fig.~\ref{fig:robot:results:conflict:arena}.
 This is the same arena as above, except for the removal of the blue light from the right-hand side.
 In this more difficult scenario, the robot is expected to fail more often than it did in the previous setup, as before it was possible for the robot to sit and charge indefinitely without failing, whereas here this would result in a failure.
 After preliminary testing, it was evident that the parameter values used previously (given in table~\ref{tab:robot:internal_sensors}) provided a scenario that was too difficult for the robot to complete with either \cdm{} or threshold-based architecture (all survival times were under 2.5 minutes).
 As such, the parameter values are adjusted to those shown in table~\ref{tab:robot:conflict:internal_sensors}, to make the robot less likely to overheat straight away, but balancing this by making it slower to charge.